julio569/julio569/README.md

 ---

 - 👨‍💻 As an Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.
-- 🌱 I’m diving deeper into _
+- 🌱 I’m diving deeper into Cybersecurity and artificial intelligence
+-

 <!--tech stack icons-->
 <p align="center">